ArthurEOrtiz/ISTC/EducationUI/README.md

 **Description**
-The ISTC Education applications is a platform designed to manage educational programs, courses, and student enrollments.
-Built on the .NET framework, it offers the administrators to create and manage courses, track attendance, and enroll students.
+The ISTC Education application is a platform designed to manage educational programs, courses, and student enrollments.
+Built with Next.js and utilizing a .Net API, it offers the administrators to create and manage courses, track attendance, and enroll students.
 With features such as role-based access control and comprehensive logging, EducationAPI ensures security and accountability throughout the educational program lifecycle.

 ***